drvinceknight/pfm/_sources/tools-for-mathematics/02-algebra/solutions/main.md

 sym.discriminant(quadratic)
 ```

-This is negative so we know that the graph is below the $y=0$ line.
+This is negative so we know that the equation does not have any real solutions and
+hence the graph does not cross the x-axis.
+Since the coefficient of $x^2$ is negative it means that the graph is below
+the $y=0$ line.

 > By completing the square, show that the maximum point of $f(x)$ is